tw4l/brunnhilde-gui/README.md

 For easy installation in Bitcurator, save the script to /usr/share/brunnhilde/brunnhilde.py.

-The GUI requires Brunnhilde 2.0.0 or higher.
-Currently Python 2 (tested in 2.7)  only.
+This version of the GUI requires Brunnhilde 1.3.0 or higher.
+Currently works with Python 2 (tested in 2.7) only.

 #### Install PyQt4